e-minguez/ose-tests/README.md

 * [openshift-conformance-minimal](tests-lists/openshift-conformance-minimal.txt).
 Based on the openshift/conformance/parallel/minimal tests suite (`openshift-tests run all --dry-run 2>/dev/null| grep "openshift/conformance/parallel/minimal" | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
 * [openshift-conformance](tests-lists/openshift-conformance.txt).
 Based on the openshift/conformance tests suite (`openshift-tests run all --dry-run 2>/dev/null| grep "openshift/conformance | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
 * [kubernetes-conformance](tests-lists/kubernetes-conformance.txt).
-Based on the kubernetes/conformance tests suite (`openshift-tests run all --dry-run 2>/dev/null| grep "kubernetes/conformance | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
+Based on the kubernetes/conformance tests suite (`openshift-tests run kubernetes/conformance | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
+* [openshift-network-stress](tests-lists/openshift_network_stress.txt).
+Based on the openshift/network/stress tests suite (`openshift-tests run  openshift/network/stress | grep  -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
 * [all](tests-lists/all.txt).
 All the tests previously mentioned.

 If no `TESTS` environmental variable is used (or it is set to an incorrect value), the `all` suite is used.